NushaMBZ/aide-memoire/Level 4/AGM4367/N Unit-02 S-14.md

 #### Levels of a Product:
 #Q
-1. Core Product :: The core product represents the fundamental benefit that customers seek.
+1. <mark style="background: #FF5582A6;">Core Product</mark> :: The core product represents the fundamental benefit that customers seek.
 It includes intangible aspects like emotional satisfaction, status, or convenience.
 #/Q

 #Q
-2. Actual Product :: The actual product is the tangible entity that customers purchase and use.
+2. <mark style="background: #FF5582A6;">Actual Product</mark> :: The actual product is the tangible entity that customers purchase and use.
 Using the car example, it refers to the physical car you buy and drive.
 #/Q

 #Q
-3. Augmented Product :: The inclusion of additional features, benefits, attributes or related services that serve to differentiate the product from its competitors.
+3. <mark style="background: #FF5582A6;">Augmented Product</mark> :: The inclusion of additional features, benefits, attributes or related services that serve to differentiate the product from its competitors.
 #/Q
 ### Price: Factors, Decisions, and Pricing Strategies
 #Q